matthewsides/RebootGames-Policies-And-Procedures/README.md

 •  Ground-floor windows (and curtains or blinds) should be closed at dusk and lights should be turned off when leaving.

+#### Identity Cards

+All employees are issued with Identification cards (ID) , which is used for library, identity, student registration and access control.
+All employees are eligible for such ID cards in order to gain access to the grounds, however only those whom require or are of a certain access level can open all rooms (card restrictions based on level).
+ID cards are valid for the duration of the individual’s contract.
+These cards should be regarded in security terms as the same as a key and remain the property of Reboot Games.
+Cardholders must safeguard their card and report any loss to the company.
+ID cards are not transferable, and holders must not loan their card to other persons for means of access or for any other purpose.
+Disciplinary action may be taken by the company for the misuse of the organisations cards.

 Remote Access